reyabreu/reyabreu.github.io/ksp/glossary.md

 ![Orbital Apoapsis and Periapsis][orbit-ap-and-pe]

-* **Ascending Node**: When two orbital planes of different inclination intersect each other, the points where both orbits intersect is called an Ascending (or a Descending Node).
+* **Ascending Node** (An): When two orbital planes of different inclination intersect each other, the points where both orbits intersect is called an Ascending (or a Descending Node - Dn).
 The name Ascending implies that the craft is traveling from below the intersection in a trajectory that takes it upwards above the node.
 Descending Node is the opposite, the craft trajectory takes it from above the node downwards under the node.

+![Ascending and Descending Nodes][orbit-an-and-dn]

 * **ASL** (At Sea Level): In contrast to Vacuum, or Atmospheric.
 An indication of altitude/pressure where a given engine operation is relevant.